AndrewSRea/My_Learning_Port/JavaScript/Tools_and_Testing/Cross_Browser_Testing/Intro_Automated_Testing/README.md

 #### Getting started with BrowserStack

-Let's get started with a BrowserStack Trial.
+Let's get started with a BrowserStack trial.

 1. Create a [BrowserStack trial account](https://www.browserstack.com/users/sign_up).
 2. Sign in.
 This should happen automatically after you verify your email address.